VirgilSecurity/virgil-pythia-go/README.md

 ## Introduction

 <a href="https://developer.virgilsecurity.com/docs"><img width="230px" src="https://cdn.virgilsecurity.com/assets/images/github/logos/virgil-logo-red.png" align="left" hspace="10" vspace="6"></a>[Virgil Security](https://virgilsecurity.com) provides an SDK which allows you to communicate with Virgil Pythia Service and implement Pythia protocol for the following use cases:
 - **Breach-proof password**.
-Pythia is a technology that gives you a new, more secure mechanism that "breach-proofs" user passwords and lessens the security risks associated with weak passwords by providing cryptographic leverage for the defender (by eliminating offline password cracking attacks), detection for online attacks, and key rotation to recover from stolen password databases.
+Pythia is a technology that gives you a new, more secure mechanism that "breach-proofs" user passwords in your database and lessens the security risks associated with weak passwords by providing cryptographic leverage for the defender (by eliminating offline password cracking attacks), detection for online attacks, and key rotation to recover from stolen password databases.
 - **BrainKey**.
 User's Private Key which is based on user's password.
 BrainKey can be easily restored and is resistant to online and offline attacks.

 In both cases you get the mechanism which assures you that neither Virgil nor attackers know anything about user's password.